 If this is the case, then running a dehumidifier is a good idea for times when it is not warm enough to warrant AC, or if you’re trying to keep your cooling bill down.
 The worst days are when it is in the 60s and 70s but humidity is still high.
 On these days you may want to run a dehumidifier, although a fan can also help.
 Running both is often the best way to both reduce humidity and improve your overall comfort without resorting to AC.

 If you are having consistent problems with high humidity, then you may want to look into whether your AC system is sufficient.
-Talking to American Air Cares, a leader in HVAC service in Port St. Lucie, and also Martin County and Palm City, can help you establish whether your AC system needs to be upgraded, whether you need a dehumidifier, and any other steps you can take to fix high indoor humidity.
+Talking to American Air Cares, a leader in air conditioning services, and also Martin County and Palm City, can help you establish if it’s time to replace your air conditioner, whether you need a dehumidifier, and any other steps you can take to fix high indoor humidity.
 To find out more, contact American Air Cares today.